normanc529/Project_3_Blockchain/README.md

 Example video on a run through of the front end Heroku deployed website on harvestblocks.com can be found in the resources folder!

+Please navigate to https://github.com/Sprutton/harvestblocks to view the repository for our front end code.
+This code was used to build the Django Harvestblocks site we used for our marketplace portion of the project.

 ## Technologies Used
 Solidity